ksaurabh252/WhistleSpace/backend/README.md

 npm start
 ```

-The server will run on [http://localhost:5000](http://localhost:5000) by default.
+The server will run at [http://localhost:5000](http://localhost:5000) by default.

 ---